 If you’re a big fan of Ninja, or perhaps you’re looking to play at the top level of your favorite shooter, read on to find more about the headsets that enabled Ninja to play so strategically throughout the years.

-Short Answer: What Headset Does Ninja Use in 2021?
+So What Headset Does Ninja Use in 2022?